Penglai-Enclave/Penglai-doc/source/Penglai-manual/User-Manual-TVM.md

 + Description: Set the enclave re-run cause in its parameter.
 + Parameter:
-  + enclave: Enclave structure used in the host program.
+  + enclave: enclave structure used in the host program.
-  + rerun_reason: The enlcave re-run cause.
+  + rerun_reason: the cause for enclave to re-run.

 ##### Shared memory